auehc/AUCTF-2020/README.md

 ## Build Instructions

 Ensure docker and docker compose is installed on your box.

+We used docker-compose version 1.25 and docker 19.03.06

 Run `sudo ./build.sh` to build and bring up the boxes.
 Further runs can just use `sudo ./up.sh`